 Charlottesville Parks and Recreation maintains a variety of trails in the City.
 There are nearly 6 miles of paved trails, and about 30 miles of nature trails available for residents and visitors to enjoy.
-Multi use trails exist at Riverview Park (and upstream along the Rivanna river), Meade Park, at Schenk's Greenway, Mcintire Park, John Warner Parkway, and at Forest Hills Park.
+Multi use trails exist at Riverview Park (and upstream along the Rivanna river), Meade Park, at Schenk's Greenway, McIntire Park, John Warner Parkway, and at Forest Hills Park.
 Nature trails exist in the woods of many City parks and alongside creeks.
 Each trail is described in detail below, or you can view the overall Map of City trails.
+All City trails are for biking, hiking, and jogging with exceptions and Ivy Creek and Ragged Mountain

 NEWS - The City has been awarded a MAP-21 grant to extend the 250 bypass trail under Dairy Bridge and west to Hydraulic Road.
-Plans are nearly complete and construction could occur by fall of 2015.
+Plans are nearly complete and construction could begin by spring of 2018.

 NEWS - The City has been awarded a SAFETEA-LU/MAP-21 grant from V.D.O.T. to build a pedestrian and bicycle bridge over the railroad tracks to connect the two sides of McIntire Park.
-A presentation about the bridge project is available here.
-Comments from the January 28th public open house design review include using stamped concrete stone facing similar to the 250 interchange design, altering the lighting, softening the view of the retaining wall, and working to blend the bridge better into the park setting.
 A fact sheet with images of the bridge is available here.
-To see the presentation from the February 2013 public meeting, go HERE
+Construction is anticipated to begin in the spring of 2018

 NEWS - Please also note that the culvert under the railroad to/from Greenbrier Park is not open for public use at this time.
-The City is working with the railroad on safe and legal trail accommodations for the future, possibly using the culvert.
+The City is working with the railroad on safe and legal trail accommodations for the future.

 The city has undertaken a major new effort to build trails both within parks—to create loops for walking and biking—as well as longer connections between parks, schools, and other public spaces.
 The Bicycle, Pedestrian and Trails Plan of Charlottesville includes maps and descriptions of proposed trail systems in the City.